preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/favicon-tenant/index.rst

 Favicon - Tenant settings
 =======================================

-This is functionality to come in Omnia 6.7.
-Here you can set a favicon for the whole tenant.
+**This is functionality to come in Omnia 6.7.
+This documentation is just started.
+More will be added soon.**

+Here you can set favicons for the whole tenant.
 It can be overwritten in the settings for a Business Profile.

 .. image:: favicon-tenant.png